NET WORTH: $10.2 billion

 SOURCE OF WEALTH: eBay

-BACKGROUND: A coder and self-confessed data junkie, Pierre wrote the prototype code for what eventually became eBay in 1995.
-The site immediately took off, and when the company went public in 1998, Omidyar became an instant billionaire.
-He is still the chairman of eBay but is no longer involved in day-to-day operations.
-In 2004, he founded the Omidyar Network to support his philanthropic endeavors.
-The network is comprised of an LLC, which invests in for-profit entities with socially beneficial missions, and a 501(c)(3), which makes grants to non-profit organizations.
-He is known for being a rather private individual in both his business and his philanthropy, and he still lives a relatively modest lifestyle.
-He is based in Honolulu.
+BACKGROUND: A coder and self-confessed data junkie, Tufts graduate Pierre Omidyar wrote the prototype code for what eventually became eBay in 1995.
+The site was a hit, and when the company went public in 1998, Omidyar became an instant billionaire.
+He is still the chairman of eBay, but he is no longer involved in day-to-day operations.

-Pierre is a major donor to the Santa Fe Institute, where a postdoctoral fellowship program is named after him, and has created a fellowship in Hawaii that offers an executive-level curriculum to Hawaiians and seeks to develop Hawaii's future leaders.
-The Omidyars also fund education endeavors in developing countries through the Omidyar Network, focusing on Africa and India.
+EDUCATION: Both Pierre and his wife, Pam, are Tufts University alums, and they have donated more than $160 million to their alma mater, the largest contribution they have given to any organization.
+Of that amount, they made $100 million in grants to support their efforts in microfinancing and to establish the Omidyar-Tufts Microfinance Fund.
+Another major contribution established the Tisch University College of Citizenship and Public Service.
+Pierre is a major donor to the Santa Fe Institute, where a postdoctoral fellowship program is named after him, and he has created a fellowship in Hawaii that offers an executive-level curriculum to Hawaiians and seeks to develop Hawaii's future leaders.
+The Omidyars also fund education endeavors in developing countries through the Omidyar Network, prioritizing Africa and India.

-HEALTH: Along with his wife, Omidyar cofounded HopeLab, a non-profit organization that creates fun, technology-based products that promote positive health behaviors.
-He has helped present an affordable health-care summit in India and supported organizations such as Living Goods, which operates networks of village health entrepreneurs in Africa.
+HEALTH: Along with his wife, Omidyar co-founded HopeLab, a nonprofit organization that creates fun, technology-based products that promote positive health behaviors.
+He has helped present an affordable healthcare summit in India, and supported organizations such as Living Goods, which operates networks of village health entrepreneurs in Africa.

 In 2013, Omidyar funded First Look Media, a venue for "original, independent journalism."
-The project is a collaboration with Glenn Greenwald, Jremy Scahill, and Laura Poitras with a promised $250 million in funding from Omidyar.
+The project is a collaboration with Glenn Greenwald, Jeremy Scahill, and Laura Poitras with a promised $250 million in funding from Omidyar.

 REGIONAL–HAWAII, SILICON VALLEY: Omidyar and his wife launched the Ulupono initiative in 2009 to create more locally grown food, increase renewable energy, and reduce waste in Hawaii.
 They have committed $50 million to the Hawaii Community Foundation and made contributions to the Silicon Valley Community Foundation.

 LOOKING FORWARD: Although many of Omidyar's contributions are made without much fanfare, as friend and fellow philanthropist Jeff Skoll says, "Pierre is dedicated to social change and he will, deservedly, someday be acknowledged as the Rockefeller or Carnegie of our times."
-When Omidyar supports a cause, he tends to do so on a global scale, and although he already supports organizations that address issues such as microfinancing and government transparency in many regions throughout the world, look for him to continue to seek out organizations that service additional regions or to help existing donors expand into new ones.
+When Omidyar supports a cause, he tends to do so on a global scale, and although he already supports organizations that address issues such as micro-financing and government transparency in many regions around the world, look for him to continue to seek out organizations that service additional regions or to help existing donors expand into new ones.